 On January 8, 2013, ABC News once reported that a car slammed into the front of a Brownville Dunkin’ Donuts store, injuring four people.
 When police questioned the driver, she said she was unable to stop the car as it jumped the curb, slammed into the store, and shattered the storefront glass.
 At least two of the injured parties were customers.
 Everyone who was injured was taken to Brookdale Hospital – thankfully, all were in stable condition with non-life threatening injuries.

-It is reasonable to expect car accidents to occur repeatedly in dangerous locations, such as roads with design flaws, certain congested intersections or places where road signs are confusing.
-A Long Island car accident lawyer when investigating an accident case would look for such safety issues and how to hold responsible parties accountable for failing to create safe road conditions or failing to install a traffic light or erect appropriate road signs.
+After multiple accidents of this nature having occurred throughout the country, it begs the question of how they keep happening.
+It is reasonable to expect car accidents to occur repeatedly in dangerous locations, such as roads with design flaws, certain congested intersections, or places where road signs are confusing.
+In the event of a “standard” car accident, a Long Island car accident lawyer when investigating it would look for such safety issues and how to hold responsible parties accountable for failing to create safe road conditions or failing to install a traffic light or erect appropriate road signs.